-Middle Grades and High School - Grades 6-12
+B. High School - Grades 9-12

-- 1. Middle School and High School students grades 6-12shall have the option to include the following items to the district's "Uniformity of Dress": Students, grades 6-12: - · khaki and/or black; pants or skirts - · dark green plaid skirts - · dark green, grey, or white shirt with or without the Long Branch Logo
+1. High School students grades 9-12 shall have the option to include the following items to the district's "Uniformity of Dress":

+Female students, grades 9-12:

+- black pants or skirts

+- dark green plaid skirts

+- dark green or white blouse with or without the Long Branch Green Wave Logo